SOLUTION PROCESS

 EEBUS is the central process driver for generating the best solution with inputs from three areas: our working groups (WG’s), funded projects as well as standardisation and regulatory bodies.
 Process starting point are market ideas and requirements coming from our member companies or funded projects in which EEBUS interacts with other organisations.
 These market requirements are translated into use case specifications ready for standardisation.

 The EEBUS specification experts team ensures consistency and interoperability among the various use cases and organises cross-industry ‘’Plugfests’’ for system verification of new use cases to be released.
+Our standardisation experts then transfer the use cases into the relevant standardisation bodies and committees.
 Being an open standard, released use cases are publicly available on our homepage to be download.

 WORKING GROUPS